• What is Copywriting?

 By Kate Sitarz 2 Comments

-Improv Wisdom breaks down thirteen strategies used in improv that can help us show up more fully in our personal and professional lives.
+Improv Wisdom breaks down 13 strategies used in improv that can help us show up more fully in our personal and professional lives.
 And it has nothing to do with comedic ability or wit.

 Madson, who retired from full-time teaching at Stanford in 2005, draws on her decades of experience into simple strategies that you can start practicing, without ever stepping foot on a stage.

-The book’s thirteen strategies are each broken down with exercises so you can practice each one and find the tactics that are most helpful to you.
+The book’s 13 strategies are each broken down with exercises so you can practice each one and find the tactics that are most helpful to you.
 Some like “start anywhere” and “act now” are especially helpful for copywriters combating blank-page syndrome or not knowing how to begin working on a project.

 With the “start anywhere” strategy, the idea is to start chipping away at any little piece because once you get into a project, you’ll have a much better idea of what’s needed and can start organizing your to-do list around what you find.
-In the “act now” section, Madson says, “you don’t need to feel like doing something to do it,” with tips on how to take action in those tough moments.
+In the “act now” section, Madson says, “You don’t need to feel like doing something to do it,” with tips on how to take action in those tough moments.

 She also advises to pursue ideas that come to your mind first, which may sound antithetical to our copywriting brains.
 How often do you find yourself thinking, “this is my first idea, it can’t be the one I use” or some version of that thought process?
 Madson points out this is our brains throwing up unnecessary road blocks.
 It doesn’t mean we shouldn’t pursue multiple ideas, but we shouldn’t immediately discount our first idea just because it’s the “first.”